cosinekitty/astronomy/source/c/README.md

 When observing a distant object, for example Jupiter as seen from Earth, the amount of time it takes for light to travel from the object to the observer can significantly affect the object's apparent position.

-This function solves the light travel time correction for both apparent relative position and relative velocity of a target body as seen by an observer body at a given observation time.
+This function solves the light travel time correction for the apparent relative position vector of a target body as seen by an observer body at a given observation time.

 For a more generalized light travel correction solver, see [`Astronomy_CorrectLightTravel`](#Astronomy_CorrectLightTravel).